 Limiting the total number of guests to avoid crowding and to minimize exposure opportunities

 All participants should screen for COVID-19 symptoms no more than two hours prior to the event.
 WUSM personnel should use the daily symptom screening that is required for entering campus.
 Visitors should use visitorscreening.wustl.edu/symptom-screener.
 Evidence of a successfully passed screening should be given to the activity organizer on site.
 Active temperature monitoring is not necessary.
 Mild symptoms, such as runny nose and headache, may be associated with mild COVID-19 infections.
 People having either of these symptoms should not attend events and meetings while symptomatic.

 Food and Drink:

-Work related domestic travel can resume
+Work related domestic travel is permitted

 Approval for events and meetings is not required as long as requests fall within these guidelines